 Volunteer and Intern in Medicine in Asia

 Medical Volunteering in Asia can be incredibly rewarding because you will have the special opportunity to learn about a new culture and do important volunteer work.
-For volunteers who are interested in medicine and healthcare there are medical internships in many different Asian countries such as India, Nepal and China.
+For volunteers who are interested in medicine and healthcare there are medical internships in many different Asian countries such as Nepal and China.
 Medical volunteering in Asia allows volunteers to work in local hospitals or clinics, where they can investigate medical subjects they are interested in or passionate about.

 Medical volunteers in Asia can generally work numerous different fields such as maternity, Physiotherapy, nursing, or surgery.
 Whatever you want to learn about there is an opportunity for you to get hands-on experience that can be helpful in future academic or occupational pursuits.